-His drive to enthuse and educate a new audience has found him working on The One Show, the Alan Titchmarsh show, Channel 4 documentaries and more recently on ITV’s prime time breakfast shows This Morning and Good Morning Britain.
+His drive to enthuse and educate a new audience has found him working on The One Show, the Alan Titchmarsh show, This Morning, Channel 4 documentaries and more recently on ITV’s prime time breakfast show Good Morning Britain.

 Following on from the success of his first “A Down to Earth Guide to the Cosmos”, Mark has now published four books which revolutionised public understanding of the universe and he is now working on a series of astronomy books for children.

 Born in Norfolk he has had a fascination with all things in the sky ever since he was a small boy.
 At the age of 10 he got his first view through a telescope; Saturn in all its glory.
 It ignited a passion that has stayed with him ever since.
 Not content with the small second hand telescope his parents bought for him, he set about making his own telescopes; grinding mirrors and eventually constructed a 14″ reflecting telescope.